Hosting and bandwidth provided by MacAce.net.

 iPod classic (A1238)

-Although the procedure is quite similar to the iPod 5th Gen/video, PowerBookMedic has a video for the iPod classic as well:
+Although the procedure is quite similar to the iPod 5th Gen/video, PowerBookMedic [no longer online] has a video for the iPod classic as well:

 From watching the video for your particular iPod model, you should be able to determine whether or not you feel comfortable replacing the battery yourself or if you would instead prefer to pay a professional to perform the upgrade.

-Site sponsors Other World Computing and Mission Repair offer professional iPod battery replacement services as well as batteries for those interested in a do-it-yourself battery swap.
+Site sponsor Other World Computing offers professional iPod battery replacement services as well as batteries for those interested in a do-it-yourself battery swap.

 Also see: